-In order to see well our eyes have to be healthy.
+In order to see well, we need healthy eyes.
 This is true for everyone and not just those who are wearing corrective lenses.
 Our eyes, like the rest of the body, need vital nutrients and sustained care to function at a high level.
+What does “healthy eyes” mean?
+Read on to find out:

-Here are five proactive steps you can take today to promote life-long eye health:
+Here are five proactive steps you can take today to promote life-long healthy eyes:

 1. Ultraviolet Protection